fabiospampinato/awesome-template/README.md

 - [template-alfred-workflow](https://github.com/fabiospampinato/template-alfred-workflow) - A template for starting a new Alfred workflow quickly.
 - [template-chrome-extension](https://github.com/fabiospampinato/template-chrome-extension) - A template for starting a new Chrome extension quickly.
+- [template-electron](https://github.com/fabiospampinato/template-electron) - A template for starting a new electron app quickly.
 - [template-lambda-claudia](https://github.com/fabiospampinato/template-lambda-claudia) - A template for starting a new lambda quickly.
 - [template-statico](https://github.com/fabiospampinato/template-statico) - A template for starting a new Statico-powered website quickly.
 - [template-template](https://github.com/fabiospampinato/template-template) - A template for starting new templates quickly.